SirPlease/ZoneMod/README.md

 This will get rid of instant Friendly Fire incidents after clears.

+* Common Infected
+ * Decreased Horde Size on Dark Carnival Map 3: Coaster to 220 (Acemod: 300)
+	 * 300 does seem a bit bizzare and has proven unlikely to survive in most games.

 * Weapon Adjustments:
  * Reload Speed:
 	 * Uzi: 1.70 (Acemod: 1.75)